Amityville II: The Possession: Home media

+Related works

-A follow-up film titled Amityville 3-D (1983) was released the following year, loosely based on the accounts of paranormal investigator Stephen Kaplan, who was trying to prove the Lutz family’s story was a hoax.
-The film has little to no connection to this film, or even the first film, as it doesn’t reference the Montelli family at all, and instead makes reference to the actual DeFeo family.
+A follow-up film titled Amityville 3-D (1983) was released the following year, loosely based on the accounts of paranormal investigator Stephen Kaplan, who was trying to prove the Lutz family's story was a hoax.
+The film has little to no connection to this film, or even the first film, as it doesn't reference the Montelli family at all, and instead makes reference to the actual DeFeo family.